DevelMango/mango/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your enmanetd's P2P listen port (16555 by default).
+your mangod's P2P listen port (16555 by default).

 ```
 -externalip=X   You can tell mango about its publicly reachable address using